 Shortage of Resources Locally

-As a result, they simply take what they need.
+As a result, they take what they need.
 They might not care about what happens in other parts of the world because they need to survive.

 This leads to the overexploitation of natural resources, including plants and animals.
 What happens in one portion of the world can impact another portion of the world.